USS Twiggs (DD-591)

-USS Twiggs (DD-591), a Fletcher-class destroyer, was the second ship of the United States Navy to be named for Marine Major Levi Twiggs (1793–1847).

-Twiggs was laid down on 20 January 1943 at the Charleston Navy Yard; launched on 7 April 1943; sponsored by Mrs. Roland S. Morris; and commissioned on 4 November 1943.
-She was sunk on 16 June 1945 by a kamikaze aircraft near Okinawa.
+USS Twiggs (DD-591) was a Fletcher-class destroyer of the United States Navy during World War II.
+She was the second ship to be named for Major Levi Twiggs (1793–1847) of the United States Marine Corps.
+Twiggs was laid down on 20 January 1943 at the Charleston Navy Yard and launched on 7 April 1943.
+The destroyer was commissioned on 4 November 1943.
+She was sunk on 16 June 1945 by a Japanese kamikaze aircraft near Okinawa.

-History
+Construction and career

-Following a shakedown cruise to Bermuda in December 1943, Twiggs operated out of Norfolk as a training ship until 12 May 1944, when she departed Hampton Roads in company with Franklin (CV-13), Cushing (DD-797), and Richard P. Leary (DD-664) and proceeded, via the Panama Canal and San Diego, to Hawaii.

-After arriving in Pearl Harbor on 6 June 1944, Twiggs took part in exercises and drills in Hawaiian waters and escorted convoys operating between Oahu and Eniwetok.
+Twiggs was laid down on 20 January 1943 at the Charleston Navy Yard, in Charleston, South Carolina.
+The destroyer was launched on 7 April 1943, sponsored by Mrs. Roland S. Morris.
+The destroyer was commissioned on 4 November 1943.
+Following a shakedown cruise to Bermuda in December 1943, Twiggs operated out of Norfolk as a training ship until 12 May 1944, when she departed Hampton Roads in company with the aircraft carrier Franklin and the destroyers Cushing, and Richard P. Leary and proceeded, via the Panama Canal and San Diego, to Hawaii for operations in the Pacific Theater of World War II.
+After arriving at Pearl Harbor on 6 June, Twiggs took part in exercises and drills in Hawaiian waters and escorted convoys operating between Oahu and Eniwetok.
 Throughout most of July, Twiggs worked out of Eniwetok alternating exercises with escort and radar picket duties.
 On 19 August, she returned to Pearl Harbor to begin rehearsals for the long-awaited return to the Philippines.

 On 15 September, in preparation for the assault on Leyte, Twiggs departed Pearl Harbor as a member of Destroyer Squadron 49 (DesRon 49), screening Task Group 79.2 (TG 79.2), Transport Attack Group "Baker", which steamed via Eniwetok for Manus in the Admiralty Islands.
 After final preparations for the impending invasion, she departed Seeadler Harbor on 14 October.
-Arriving off Leyte on 20 October, Twiggs helped to provide antiaircraft protection for the transports during the landings.
-In the following days of heavy enemy air activity, she continued to support the invasion and, on one occasion, rescued a downed flier from Petrof Bay (CVE-80).
+Arriving off Leyte on 20 October, Twiggs provided antiaircraft protection for the transports during the landings.
+In the following days of heavy enemy air activity, she continued to support the invasion and, on one occasion, rescued a downed aviator from the escort carrier Petrof Bay.
 Twiggs departed Leyte on 25 October, steamed via Mios Woendi Island to Manus, and arrived at Seeadler Harbor on 1 November.